Azure/Enterprise-Scale/docs/wiki/Deploying-Enterprise-Scale-BasicSetup.md

 ## 9. Landing zones configuration

-It is posibly to bring in N number of excisting subscriptions that will be bootstrapped as landing zones, governed by Azure Policy:
+It is possible to bring in N number of existing subscriptions that will be bootstrapped as landing zones, governed by Azure Policy:

 ![lzTab-intro](./media/clip_image037-1-singlesubscription.jpg)